 While potatoes are not a root crop, they grow under similar conditions and so they are included in this list.
 Potatoes are a stem tuber.
 There is an incredible diversity of potatoes and the only way to sample them all is to grow them yourself.
 They are easily started from pieces of actual potato and grow fairly easily, although there are several pests vying for their attention.

 Potatoes are easy to grow in containers.
 You will need a large container, like a half barrel.
 Just add a layer of soil, a layer of seed potato pieces and then cover with an additional layer of soil.
 As the plants grow, continue covering them with soil and potatoes will sprout all along the buried stems.
 Tip over the container and harvesting is a breeze.

 07 of 10

 Radishes are one of the most popular vegetables for backyard gardeners.
-They are quick growing and easy to pop into tonight's salad.
-You wouldn't think radishes could pose so many growing problems, but they do.
-Most radish problems happen when we try to grow them in warm weather.
+They are quick growing and easy to pop into a salad.
+You would not think radishes could pose so many growing problems, but they do.
+Most radish problems happen when you try to grow them in warm weather.
 Radishes need soil cool enough to keep them from bolting, but warm enough so they mature quickly.
 Check out these problem solvers for radish growing problems.

 And when you start getting good at radishes, branch out, and experiment with other types.
 There are long, sliver-thin radishes, colorful, spicy radishes, and winter radishes that make a wonderful roasted side dish.

 08 of 10

-Maybe it's the funny name that prevents rutabagas from being more popular.
-That's a shame because they are a versatile vegetable that has a crisp cabbage-like tang when used fresh and they sweeten up to almost a buttery lusciousness when cooked.
-They're so good they are used for pie.
+Maybe it is the funny name that prevents rutabagas from being more popular.
+If so, that is a shame because they are a versatile vegetable that has a crisp cabbage-like tang when used fresh, and they sweeten up to almost a buttery lusciousness when cooked.
+They are so good they are used for pie.
 And they are easy to grow with relatively few pest problems.
-They don't even require a lot of space.
+They do not even require a lot of space.
 Rutabagas do need a growing season of 90 days or longer, but they keep for months.Continue to 9 of 10 below.

 09 of 10